spinnaker/spinnaker.github.io/setup/install/storage/oracle.md

 - Namespace: this is your Tenancy name.
 On Oracle Cloud Console, click on the user menu.
 The Tenancy name is next to your user name.
 See [Object Storage Namespaces](https://docs.cloud.oracle.com/iaas/Content/Object/Tasks/understandingnamespaces.htm){:target="\_blank"}.
 See [Managing Compartments](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm){:target="\_blank"}.
 (e.g. `--namespace my-tenancy`)
 - A bucket to store persistent data within the Object Storage namespace.
-If you do not already have a bucket that you want to use, Halyard will create one for you (either with the `--bucket` name provided, or `_spinnaker_front50_data` by default).
+If you do not already have a bucket that you want to use, Halyard will create one for you (either with the `--bucket-name` name provided, or `_spinnaker_front50_data` by default).
 See [Managing Buckets](https://docs.cloud.oracle.com/iaas/Content/Object/Tasks/managingbuckets.htm){:target="\_blank"}.
 (e.g. `--bucket-name my-spinnaker-bucket`)